cyb3rjerry/c-b.io/content/_index.md

 After working for roughly 7 years in that field, I quickly realised that my body would essentially be turned to mush if I kept on going.
 "But there's OSHA to protect you!!!", yeah right.
 Like your boss is gonna ask you to take care of your body when you're doing [shutdown work](https://au.jora.com/blog/what-are-shutdown-jobs-and-how-to-get-one/) and every hour that passes costs your client $50k+.

 Alright, enough rambling.
 So during all of my time as a welder I happened to grow a **_passion_** for Cybersecurity.
 I would literally finish my shift and hop straight onto either [Tryhackme](https://tryhackme.com/) or [Hackthebox](https://www.hackthebox.com/).
 On my weekends, I participated in as many CTFs as I could because...
 I enjoyed it!
-I genuinly did and for as long as I can remember they were the events I looked forward to and that kept me going despite my shit job.
+I genuinely did and for as long as I can remember they were the events I looked forward to and that kept me going despite my shit job.

 Fast forward a while, I decided to call it quits.
 Started looking for Tech Support jobs at a few companies and ended up landing one at an "AI powered search" company (yeah, yeah, buzzwords but you get the idea).
 Turns out welders are paid less than you'd think where I live so my pay barely took a hit.
 After a year of actually enjoying what I did for a living and slowly gaining my mental health back, a neat opportunity was presented to me.
 An _internal CTF_ created by the Offensive Security team!
 Ah!
 Just was I was used to.
 After grinding at it for a day I managed to solve all challenges and ended up with **first place**.